za970120604/Minesweeper-using-first-order-Logic-Agent/README.md

 The rules to generate CNF clauses whenever a hint is provided to the agent is as followed :
 ![image](https://github.com/za970120604/Minesweeper-using-first-order-Logic-Agent/assets/72210437/518a35c3-471a-4ab7-a636-1444663adae5)

 Alongside the code is my analysis on the agent's behavior , named report.pdf .

+The code is well commented and I recommend everyone to modify the code and see what's happening .